 This task, written for the National Young Mathematicians' Award 2016, involves open-topped boxes made with interlocking cubes.
 Explore the number of units of paint that are needed to cover the boxes. . . .

 In a square in which the houses are evenly spaced, numbers 3 and 10 are opposite each other.
 What is the smallest and what is the largest possible number of houses in the square?

 Use the three triangles to fill these outline shapes.
 Perhaps you can create some of your own shapes for a friend to fill?

 A dog is looking for a good place to bury his bone.
 Can you work out where he started and ended in each case?
 What possible routes could he have taken?

-What happens when you try and fit the triomino pieces into these
+What happens when you try and fit the triomino pieces into these two grids?

 Can you cover the camel with these pieces?